KarolS/millfork/docs/api/command-line.md

     * `-G sym` – format used by the WLA DX assembler.
 The extension is `.sym`.

     * `-G fceux` – multi-file format used by the FCEUX emulator.
 The extension is `.nl`.

+    * `-G raw` – Millfork-specific format.
+The extension is '.labels'.
+Each row contains bank number, start address, end address (if known), object type, and Millfork-specific object identifier.

 * `-fbreakpoints`, `-fno-breakpoints` –
 Whether the compiler should use the `breakpoint` macro.